OsmosysSoftware/dev-standards/docker-setups/angular-docker.md

 - Dockerization for this example is done on app built on Angular version 17.1.0

-- This document also covers dockerization for apps built on version 16 and below of Angular.
+- This document also covers Dockerization for apps built on Angular version 16 and below.

 [Back to top](#table-of-contents)